 Something else I discovered is that ironically, it's a great way to make new friends because you're not focused on only your group of companions.

 Additionally, it shines a light on just how many kind, compassionate people there are in the world.
-Anytime I've met someone my instinct tells me it's ok to tell that I'm traveling alone (you learn to rely heavily upon that instinct), they have offered to go out of their way to help in any way possible should I ever need it & look after my safety.
+Anytime I've met someone my instinct tells me it's ok to tell that I'm traveling alone (you learn to rely heavily upon that instinct), they have offered to go out of their way to help in any way possible should I ever need it and look after my safety.

 ARE YOU A MS. GUIDED SOLO TRAVELER AT HEART?

 Me too!
 Solo traveling, particularly for females, is a personal passion, and I endorse it at every available opportunity.
-It's a terrific way to get to know your strengths on a totally different level and the liberated feeling that accompanies it is like no other.
+It's a terrific way to get to know your strengths on a totally different level, and the liberated feeling that accompanies it is like no other.
 No matter what degree or type of solo traveler you are, I can expertly craft an ideal itinerary, custom fit for your comfort and experience level.
 Find your individual solo style below and then contact me for inspirations.
 Chances are you'll identify with more than one!

 MS. GUIDED SOPHISTICATE